 Update 08/02/2019: We have retested the Q80 with the latest firmware, and the SDR peak brightness has increased a bit.
 We've updated our measurements and scores.

-The TV has excellent peak brightness and it is suitable for a bright room as it will easily fight glare.
-The Samsung Q80 is not as bright as the Q90R, but it is a little brighter than last year's Q8FN in real scenes and in the larger window sizes.
+The TV has excellent peak brightness and it's suitable for a bright room as it will easily fight glare.
+The Samsung Q80 isn't as bright as the Q90R, but it's a little brighter than the Q8FN in real scenes and in the larger window sizes.
 The Q8FN is brighter in smaller highlights.

 We measured the peak brightness after calibration, using the 'Movie' Picture Mode and 'Warm 2' Color Tone, with Local Dimming set to 'High' and Gamma set to '2.2'.
 We use these settings because they give the most accurate image, and this is the maximum brightness that you can get with these settings.

-If you do not care about image accuracy, you can obtain higher brightness levels.
+If you don't care about image accuracy, you can obtain higher brightness levels.
 We were able to reach about 1250 nits on our 10% window, which lasted for at least 10 seconds before the ABL dimmed the image.

 Update 08/02/2019: We have retested the Q80R with the latest firmware, and the HDR peak brightness has increased a bit.
 We've updated our measurements and scores.